Deep-Symmetry/bytefield-svg/doc/README.md

 documentation site, including David Jencks’ not-yet-merged enhancements to Antora.

-3. `cd` into the `bytefield-svg` repository and run the following commands:
+To build the site, `cd` into the `bytefield-svg` repository and run the following commands:

         npm install
         npm run release